What Happens to the Original Birth Certificate After Adoption?

 What’s the Difference Between the Two Birth Certificates?

 Both certificates will have the most important details on them: date and time of birth, location of birth, etc. The original birth certificate lists your birth mother’s name and the name she gives her baby.
 She can save this one for a keepsake.
-The attending physician will then send a copy of the original birth certificate it to the state registrar.
+The attending physician will then send a copy of the original birth certificate to the state registrar.

 If you want to change the child’s name, they will do so on the new amended birth certificate, which will also list your names.